-As of December 31, 2022, a total of 293,867 Options held under the Option Plan remained outstanding (representing approximately 0.10% of the outstanding Shares).
-During 2022, 5,841 Options expired unexercised, 191,700 Options were cancelled or forfeited and 2,003,202 Options were exercised.
+As of December 31, 2023, a total of 155,100 Options held under the Option Plan remained outstanding (representing approximately 0.06% of the Shares outstanding as of December 31, 2023).
+During 2023, no Options expired unexercised, no Options were cancelled or forfeited, and 138,767 Options were exercised.
 See "Securities Authorized for Issuance Under Security-Based Compensation Plans" below.
+No Options have been granted since 2019.